 Charolais beef and Burgundian wine shine in this quintessential dish from French cuisine adored by chefs worldwide.
 Boeuf bourguignon has been made in Burgundy for over a century, with the first written mention dating to 1867 in Pierre Larousse’s Grand Dictionnaire Universel du XIXe Siècle.
 However, this French classic was likely created even earlier as a peasant dish in the Middle Ages when the cooking method was used to soften tough cuts of meat.
-Boeuf bourguignon is made with beef, pearl onions, mushrooms, carrots, and a bouquet of aromatic herbs simmered for hours in red wine, preferably a young red Burgundy until the meat is tender.
+Boeuf bourguignon is made with beef, pearl onions, mushrooms, carrots, and a bouquet of aromatic herbs simmered for hours in red wine, preferably a young red Burgundy, until the meat is tender.
 The acidity in the wine further helps to tenderize the meat.

 Another French cuisine classic hailing from Burgundy, coq au vin was traditionally prepared with a rooster (coq) though today, chicken is more commonly used as it’s easier to obtain.
 This French recipe was initially created to make tough rooster meat more edible.
 Today, coq au vin involves simmering Bresse poultry (chicken or rooster) in red Burgundy or Beaujolais with lardons, mushrooms, and pearl onions.
 The wine both adds flavor and tenderizes the meat here as well.
 A beurre manié, a mixture of equal parts butter and flour, thickens the coq au vin.
 This Burgundy dish is typically served with mashed potatoes or crunchy French bread to soak up the flavorful sauce.

 Madame Gaston Gérard, the wife of the Mayor of Dijon, created this classic dish in Burgundy cuisine in 1930.
-She was cooking for the esteemed food writer, Maurice Edmond Sailland, also known as the Prince of Gastronomy.
+She was cooking for the esteemed food writer Maurice Edmond Sailland, also known as the Prince of Gastronomy.
 Legend has it that while cooking chicken for Sailland, Madame Gèrard accidentally dropped a jar of paprika into the pan.
 She added ingredients like butter, cream, cheese, Dijon mustard, and white wine to soften the paprika flavor.
 Sailland ended up loving the creation, and poulet Gaston Gérard was born.
 Bresse chicken is preferred for the dish, and today the chicken is first browned in butter before cooking in a sauce of the previously mentioned ingredients and its cooking juices.

 No meal in Burgundy is complete without enjoying several local cheeses, which are a staple in the region’s diet.
 In French cuisine, cheese is usually served at the end of the meal after the main course and before dessert.
 Some of the most famous Burgundian cheeses include Époisses, Soumaintrain, Aisy Cendré, and Charolais.
 Specialty cheeses like Délice de Pommard, Abbaye de Citeaux, and Ami du Chambertin are also worth seeking out.
-Explore these Burgundian cheeses and the best wines to pair in our blog post A Burgundy Cheese Platter.

-Tartouillat is a traditional Burgundian baked-custard fruit dessert, usually made with sliced pears, apples, or black cherries.
+Tartouillat is a traditional Burgundian baked-custard fruit dessert with sliced pears, apples, or black cherries.
 Tartouillat is made by first slicing the fruit and placing it in a baking dish.
-Next, custard made from eggs, sugar, and some flour, along with milk and a splash of brandy, are whisked together.
+Next, custard made from eggs, sugar, some flour, milk, and a splash of brandy are whisked together.
 Finally, the mixture is poured over the fruit and baked until just starting to brown.

 For anise lovers, keep an eye out for Anis de Flavigny candies produced in their namesake village.
-To make the candies, anise seeds are coated in a mixture of sugar and water within round pots, which are rotated for fifteen days.
+To make the candies, anise seeds are coated in a mixture of sugar and water in round pots, which are rotated for fifteen days.
 This allows sugary layers to grow around the anise seeds forming perfectly rounded candies.
 Anise de Flavigny comes in various flavors, including rose, blackcurrant, lemon, orange blossom, ginger, tangerine, mint, violet, and licorice.